openhab/openhab-docs/developers/bindings/index.md

 ### Representation Property

-The name of one of the properties or configuration parameters, which discriminates the discovery result against a) other results of the same type, or b) already existing manually created Things.
+The name of one of the properties or configuration parameters, which best discriminates the discovery result from other results of the same type.
-Typically this is a serial number, IP or MAC address.
+Typically this is a serial number, or an IP or MAC address.
-The representation property is used to auto-ignore discovery results of things that already exist in the system.
+The representation property is used to auto-ignore discovery results of Things that already exist in the system.
-This can happen a) if a thing has been created manually, or b) it has been discovered separately by two mechanisms e.g. by mDNS, and by NetBios, or UPnP.
+This can happen, a) if a Thing has been created manually, or b) if the Thing has been discovered separately by two mechanisms e.g. by mDNS, and by NetBios, or UPnP.
-If the new thing goes online, the auto-ignore service of the inbox checks if the inbox already contains a discovery result of the same type where the value of its representation property is identical to the value of the representation property of the newly added thing.
+If a new Thing goes online, the auto-ignore service of the inbox checks if the inbox already contains a discovery result of the same type where the existing representation property is identical to the representation property of the newly discovered Thing.
-If this is the case, the thing in the inbox is automatically set to ignored.
+If this is the case, the Thing in the inbox is automatically ignored.
 The representation property must be declared in the [thing-types.xml](thing-xml.md#representation-property)

-When comparing the representation property of a discovery result with an existing Thing, the framework checks for a match in its `properties` and also its `configuration parameters`.
+When comparing representation properties, the framework checks for matches between the representation property of the newly discovered Thing, and both the `properties` and the `configuration parameters` of existing Things.

-If defining a representation property for a bridge, its value does not need to be **globally** unique, but only unique within the context of the bridge, so long as the discovery service calls `.withBridge(bridgeUID)` when building the DiscoveryResult. e.g. if bridge A has child things with representation properties of 1, 2, and 3, and bridge B also has child things with representation properties of 1, 2, and 3, they will not conflict.
+If defining a representation property for a bridge, the representation property does not need to be **globally** unique, but only unique within the context of the bridge, so long as the discovery service calls `.withBridge(bridgeUID)` when building the DiscoveryResult. e.g. if bridge A. has child Things with representation properties of 1, 2, and 3, and bridge B. also has child Things with representation properties of 1, 2, and 3, they will not conflict.

 ```java
 DiscoveryResult result = DiscoveryResultBuilder.create(thingUID)